top of page

 Arran Heritage Museum - Tuesday Talk | 1.30pm

-Just back from the World Cup, join Hamish Husband, spokesperson for the West of Scotland Tartan Army, for an engaging and often humorous exploration of Scotland’s travelling football supporters.
+Just back from the World Cup, join Hamish Husband, official spokesperson for the West of Scotland Tartan Army, for an engaging and often humorous exploration of Scotland’s travelling football supporters.
 Drawing on a wealth of experience and stories from the road, Hamish captures the spirit, camaraderie and character of the Tartan Army — a defining part of modern Scottish culture.

 Tuesday, 18th August 2026

-Magdalena Filipczak & Agnieska Piatek
+Magdalena Filipczak & Agnieszka Piatek

 Inspired by Song and Dance

-The Dougarie Boathouse | 7pm
+Dougarie Boathouse | 7.30pm

 Works include: